Audio/MIDI multitrack recording software

 New Song window (Pro edition)

 In the New Song window you can type the name of the new song.
-It will be placed in a folder having the same name automatically unless you browse for a folder yourself.
+It will be placed in a folder with the same name automatically unless you browse for a folder yourself.

-The Template box (Pro edition only) lets you apply a template.
-The Template box also allows for creating new templates: the Save current as template... option creates a template based on the current song.
+The Templatebox (Pro edition only) lets you apply a template.
+The Template box also allows you to create new templates: the Save current as template... option creates a template based on the current song.
 Templates include almost everything related to the song, except for the audio and MIDI data in the tracks.
 New songs will have empty audio/MIDI files.

 • Open: Open a song file.